ACP Student Research Fund

 The ACP Student Research Fund is open to applications from undergraduate students (sponsored by ACP members if possible).

-Applications for a 2017 ACP Student Research Fund Award can be submitted at any time until the deadline of 29th April 2017.
+Applications for a 2017 ACP Student Research Fund Award can be submitted at any time until the deadline of 5pm on 29th September 2017.
 Applications received after this deadline will not be considered.
 Applications will not be reviewed until after the deadline.
-Nine awards of up to £5,000 are available, and priority will be given to those seeking funding to support an intercalated degree.
+Three awards of up to £5,000 are available, and priority will be given to those seeking funding to support an intercalated degree.

 Students can apply for: